Can Stress Kill You?

 If you notice signs of any of the health effects discussed in this article, make sure to reach out to a qualified medical doctor as this article is not meant to diagnose any health conditions or serve as a replacement for healthcare.

-Coping with stress is a serious feat and sometimes you can't do it all on your own, and that's okay.
+Developing healthy habits and coping with stress are serious feats and sometimes you can't do it all on your own, and that's okay.
 Knowing when to ask for help is an important skill to take pride in, and it can make a significant difference in your life, especially when you're having a tough time or are going through something particularly challenging.
 You don’t need to wait until it feels overbearing or until the effects become severe.
 Putting effort toward stress management is valuable no matter where you’re at right now, and it can help you set yourself up for success in the future and learn how to cope with and lessen stress long-term.

 As you undergo various life experiences, you may find that professional help and guidance have the potential to positively impact your life.
 Sometimes, people may tend to shy away from working with a therapist for various reasons.
 In certain cases, people are led to believe that accepting professional help means that something is wrong with them.
 Others may not have the time or means of getting to and from in-person appointments.